 Current Parish Meeting Notices (will appear here when current)

-Broadband services: GigaClear and connecting Devon & Somerset are intending to install fibre to the premises in Lamyat Parish, and surrounding area, by the end of 2019.
+We are currently shown as part of the ‘Alhampton’ package (no 1) with build start Q1 2019 and completion Q3 2019.
 Please ensure you register an interest – this does not commit you to the service – as this will help Lamyat be more of a priority.
 For those who have signed up to an alternative provider, it will be in your interest to keep your options open by registering.
 Register here.

 Read on for important links and background on the Parish Meeting